When inspiration strikes and you come up with a big idea—like a membership site or another product—it’s easy to get swept up in the excitement.

 I've lost count how many people have approached me with absolutely terrible ideas that they've been convinced are utter genius by their friends and family.

-Usually your friends and family won't be the best indicator of your target audience, nor will they have any real understanding or appreciation of the market you're going to be targeting, what works and doesn't work, and what's already out there.
+Most importantly, your friends and family likely aren’t your target audience.
+Nor will they have any real understanding or appreciation of the market you're going to be targeting.
+They don’t know the market, what works, or what competitors already offer.

 I'm not telling you not to run things past your family and friends at all, just to maintain perspective on the credibility of their input in terms of helping you to validate your idea.